microsoft/FabricRTIWorkshop/docs/workshop.md

 ---
 published: true                        # Optional.
 Set to true to publish the workshop (default: false)
 type: workshop                          # Required.
-title: Building a Medallion Architecture using MS Fabric Real Time Intelligence               # Required.
+title: Building a Medallion Architecture using MS Fabric Real-Time Intelligence               # Required.
 Full title of the workshop
-short_title: MS Fabric - Real Time Intelligence Tutorial    # Optional.
+short_title: Real-Time Intelligence Tutorial    # Optional.
 Short title displayed in the header
 description: In this technical workshop, you will build a complete analytics platform for streaming & batching data.   # Required.
 level: advanced                         # Required.
 Can be 'beginner', 'intermediate' or 'advanced'
 authors:                                # Required.
 You can add as many authors as needed
-  - Microsoft Fabric - Real Time Intelligence
+  - Microsoft Fabric Real-Time Intelligence
 contacts:                               # Required.
 Must match the number of authors
   - https://aka.ms/fabric-docs-rta
 duration_minutes: 180                    # Required.
 Estimated duration in minutes